What happens if I do not receive my order?

 Raymond Evison Clematis have been specially bred and assessed to be "easy care".
 Visit our Growing Guides to find out how to prune your plants.

-The flowers on my clematis are near green and not like the photographic image.
+The flowers on my clematis are paler or near green and not like the photographic image.

-The coloured sections of Clematis flowers (known as sepals) normally have a small amount of green pigment.
+The coloured sections of Clematis flowers (known as sepals) normally have a small amount of green or white pigment.
 This will become more prominent in cold conditions.
-Early spring flowering clematis are more susceptible to green flowers, which may also be aggravated by low light and/or wind chill factors.
+Early spring flowering clematis are more susceptible to green or pale flowers, which may also be aggravated by low light and/or wind chill factors.
+Normally the colour will normally strengthen into the growing season.

 How do I feed my Clematis?